 People have become far less trusting of strangers.

 People often talk about the “good old days” when you could leave your front door unlocked and hitchhiking was a viable means of transport.
-Children and teenagers played outside for hours on end with no contact from their parents.
+A time when children and teenagers played outside for hours on end with no contact from their parents.

 Because of this increased vigilance, there are now less opportunities for predators.